JMacManus/linearalgebra/README.md

 matrices.hs is an experiment to remove dependency on Data.Matrix.

 #TODO
 - create working executables using the module(s).
 - maybe use SMF to implement some kind of crazy group counter.
+- finish working on matrixparser.hs